Expression Tag Intensity Scores

 Why This Matters

-Not all emotional signals are equally strong.
-A customer who says "I guess it's fine" with flat affect might register as sad at 3/9, while someone who says "This is incredibly frustrating" registers as angry at 8/9.
+Not all expression signals are equally strong.
+A customer who says "I guess it's fine" with flat affect might register as Sad at 3/9, while someone who says "This is incredibly frustrating" registers as Angry at 8/9.
 Intensity scores let you make that distinction and prioritize accordingly.

 Where to Find It

-Intensity scores appear everywhere emotion tags are displayed: the interview detail view, the study summary dashboard, CSV exports, and the themes panel.
+Intensity scores appear everywhere expression tags are displayed: the interview detail view, the study summary dashboard, CSV exports, and the themes panel.